jameshay218/case_to_infection/README.md

 ## Acknowledgements

-Thanks Amy Dighe for checking that the logic here makes sense.
+Thanks Amy Dighe and Charlie Whittaker for checking that the logic here makes sense.

 ## References